chaimtime/tutoring/prices.md

 $100/hour via remote conferencing.
 In person has an additional fee.

 ### Test Prep
-Each complete test is $300 for as long as needed, paid in advance.
+Each test takes about 3 hours to do.

 ### Payment
 I expect payment within 24 hours of a session<br>